-Tom Ballard is a comedian who gets to perform the ancient art of stand-up all around Australia and who, until recently, also got to talk on the radio on a regular basis.
+Tom Ballard is a comedian who gets to perform the ancient art of stand up all around Australia and the world.

 His desperation to make people laugh stretches back to high school when he took part in the Melbourne International Comedy Festival’s Class Clowns competition and didn’t win, which made him sad and bitter.
 He then went on to be a RAW Comedy national finalist, a member of the Comedy Zone, a nominee for the prestigious Golden Gibbo Award and the youngest ever recipient of the MICF Best Newcomer Award for his debut hour, Tom Ballard Is What He Is.

 Then he turned 19.
 Tom co-hosted the triple j breakfast show with his dear friend Alex Dyson from 2010 to 2013 and they were very very silly but they won an ARIA for their trouble anyway.
 After four years of early mornings, Tom decided to hang up the headphones to concentrate on stand up, TV and sleeping.

 Having appeared on everything from The Project to Spicks’n’Specks to It’s A Date, in 2014 Tom hosted Reality Check: his very own panel show for ABC TV, which dissected the insane world of reality television.
 He’s twice guest-hosted the political discussion show Q&A to critical acclaim, or at least to no widespread embarrassment.
 In 2015 Tom was invited to the Just For Laughs Festival in Montreal, where he performed alongside Wanda Sykes and roasted Jimmy Carr.